 City walk Hoorn

-We recommend the following walk (see center map):
+We recommend the following walk (see map center)

-You start on the Nieuwe Wal where you can park for free.
-You walk along the Nieuwe Wal in a northerly direction along the Oosterplantsoen.
-There you will see the Oosterpoort on the right (use the icon on the map).
-Follow the red line and enter the Peperstraat.
-At the end you will see the Oosterpoort from 1607.
-The only tangible reminder of the Admiralty building that once stood here.
-You walk past the Grote Kerk of Hoorn.
+You start at the new Wal where you can park for free.
+You walk along the new Wal northward along the Ooster Plantsoen.
+There you will see on the right de Oosterpoort.
+You Follow the red line further along the Oosterplantsoen and go over the Jeudje and the GJ Henniksstraat tot the Peperstraat.
+At the end you will see the Port (R) in 1607.
+The only tangible reminder of the Admiralty building which once stood here.
+You walk along the Great Church of Hoorn